 The Freethought Society — West Chester, PA

 Margaret Downey has had a prolific career in secular activism.
 Downey is the founder of the Freethought Society, Anti-Discrimination Support Network, Mentor Connection, Tree of Knowledge, Helping Hands Committee, and the Thomas Paine Memorial Committee.
-She is a past board member of the American Humanist Association, The Humanist Institute, and the Thomas Paine National Historical Association.
-She is a current board member of Scouting For All, Freedom From Religion Foundation, and an Advisory Board Member of the Robert Green Ingersoll Museum.
-With these connections Downey can keep her finger on the pulse of the atheist community.
-She has become a proud atheist spokesperson and media representative.
-She has been published in two books, Parenting Beyond Belief and Voices of Disbelief.
+She is a past board member of the American Humanist Association, Scouting For All, The Humanist Institute, and the Thomas Paine National Historical Association.
+She is a current board member of the Freedom From Religion Foundation.
+Downey also serves as an advisor for the Robert Green Ingersoll Birthplace Museum and the Openly Secular campaign.
+With all these connections Downey can keep her finger on the pulse of the nontheist community.
+She has become a proud nontheist spokesperson and media representative.
+She has been published in three books, Parenting Beyond Belief, A Better Life and 50 Voices of Disbelief.

 Margaret was certified by CFI as a Secular Officiant in 2001.
 Since that time she has operated Secular Celebrations (a secular officiant business designed to serve the life celebration needs of the nontheist community).